0nandon/PACMAN-AI/README.md

 ![pacman](fig/pacman.gif)

 This is repository for PACMAN AI project for Articifial Intelligence 2022 course (COSE36103) of Korea University.
-I got A^+ in this course 👍🏻.
+I got A^{+} in this course 👍🏻.

 ### 🎮 How to run pacman?